← Back to Stories

 Key details reported by multiple sources:

-• VCAT member Michael Deidun ruled that the planning system in Victoria is ‘somewhat blind to the final operator’ and that McDonald’s could not be denied based on its corporate identity or ‘cool vibes’ of the area.
+• VCAT member Michael Deidun ruled that the planning system in Victoria is ‘somewhat blind to the final operator’ and cannot deny approval based on McDonald’s corporate identity

-• The site at 323 High Street has been vacant since a fire in 2023 and was described as ‘uninviting’ and targeted by vandalism and trespassers.
+• The site (323 High Street) has been vacant since a fire in 2023 and was described as uninviting, with vandalism and trespassing issues

-• McDonald’s claims the development will generate approximately 100 jobs during construction and an additional 100 jobs once operational, including full-time, part-time, and casual positions.
+• McDonald’s claims the Northcote store will generate approximately 100 construction jobs and 100 operational jobs for locals

-• The proposed McDonald’s will be owned and operated by a local franchisee, contributing to the local area through employment and community support.
+• The restaurant will be owned and operated by a local franchisee, contributing to employment and community support

 Points of Difference